vexide/internal-documentation/src/simulators/protocol.md

 An enum representing the state of a device.
 Every time the state of a device on any port changes, this enum will be sent.
+This type should be considered "non-exhaustive" and variants may be added without causing a breaking change.
 ``DeviceStatus`` variants:

 - ``Motor``: The state of the motor has changed.